-INTERNATIONAL STUDENTS
+INTERNATIONAL STUDENTS: TRANSFER CREDIT

 International students who have attended a college/university outside the United States and are requesting transfer credit must have their academic credentials evaluated by a Foreign Credential Evaluation Service.
 This evaluation must include a "course by course" evaluation with grades or marks and credits or hours equated to the U.S. system.
-The credential evaluation must be submitted directly to the Office of the Registrar at Ringling College of Art and Design.
-International students should have their transcripts evaluated by The American Association of Collegiate Registrars and Admissions Officers (AACRAO) or the World Education Services (WES), which are RCAD's preferred providers.
+The official and sealed credential evaluation must be submitted directly to the Office of the Registrar at Ringling College of Art and Design.
+International students must have their transcripts evaluated by The American Association of Collegiate Registrars and Admissions Officers (AACRAO) International Education Services (ies.aacrao.org), which is Ringling's required evaluation service.